Last updated: March 30, 2020 at 2:51 am

-Is the Greenland shark the world’s slowest shark… or fish?
+The Greenland shark is not the world’s slowest shark… or fish.

-Editorial by Jeffrey Gallant, Scientific Director of GEERG, the Greenland Shark & Elasmobranch Education & Research Group
+Editorial by Jeffrey Gallant, Scientific Director of the Greenland Shark & Elasmobranch Education & Research Group

 The Greenland shark, Somniosus microcephalus, which is the oldest marine vertebrate, is also one of the slowest swimming sharks in the world.
 In fact, we have often observed Greenland sharks practically hovering over the bottom, almost immobile, but how slow is it really?